Single-cell transcriptomics

-Single-cell transcriptomics examines the gene expression level of individual cells in a given population by simultaneously measuring the RNA concentration, typically messenger RNA (mRNA), of hundreds to thousands of genes.
-Single-cell transcriptomics makes it possible to unravel heterogeneous cell populations, reconstruct cellular developmental pathways, and model transcriptional dynamics—all previously masked in bulk RNA sequencing.
+Single-cell transcriptomics refers to the quantification and analysis of the transcriptomes of individual cells.
+Single-cell transcriptomics makes it possible to unravel heterogeneous cell populations, reconstruct cellular developmental pathways, and model transcriptional dynamics.

 Background

 The development of high-throughput RNA sequencing (RNA-seq) and microarrays has made gene expression analysis a routine.
 RNA analysis was previously limited to tracing individual transcripts by Northern blots or quantitative PCR.
 Higher throughput and speed allow researchers to frequently characterize the expression profiles of populations of thousands of cells.
 The data from bulk assays has led to identifying genes differentially expressed in distinct cell populations, and biomarker discovery.